jpatillo/garage/README.md

 # Garage

 The garage project is a control and monitoring service for garages.
+This module is the garage controller itself and performs the open/close function.

 This project has been migrated from C++ to C.